 Who I am?

-I’m called Vivienne Raper and I’m a 37-year-old Brit, living in London.
-I’m currently working part-time as a journalist and copywriter while looking after a little boy and a dog.
+I’m called Vivienne Raper and I’m a 40-year-old Brit, living in London.
+I’m currently working part-time as a journalist and copywriter while looking after a tiny baby, a small internet-troll-in-training and a large dog.
 I’ve written for publications including the Wall Street Journal Europe, Science Careers and How It Works magazine.
 I have an ill-advised PhD in climate change monitoring and a equally-poorly-advised MFA in creative writing.

-I’m a science writer with a vague specialism in environmental science and health technology.
+I’m a science writer with a specialism in healthcare and life science tech, .
 However, I will happily write about almost anything.
 I was once hired by a private individual to write a brochure describing a conspiracy theory behind the Lockerbie bombing.

 To ask me about a writing project, please visit my professional website.